Work samples

 About Karen

-Karen Klinedinst is a visual artist using photography to explore themes of memory, place, nature and the environment.
-Using both digital and alternative photographic processes, she creates richly layered images that combine the real with the imagined.
+Karen Klinedinst is an artist using photography to explore themes of place, our response to nature, and our impact on the environment.
+Using digital, analog and alternative photo processes, she creates richly layered images that combine the real with the imagined.

-Her work has been exhibited both locally and nationally at venues such as Fleckenstein Gallery, Massoni Gallery, Creative Alliance, Maryland Art Place, University of Maryland Global Campus, Center for Photographic Arts, Center for Fine… more
+She has exhibited at Maryland Art Place, Creative Alliance, University of Maryland Global College, Center for Photographic Arts, The Center for Fine Art Photography, Washington County Museum of Fine Arts (Maryland), Biggs… more

 Ephemeral/Ephemerals